ideasrule/platon/docs/install.rst

 Install
 *******

-Before installing PyExoTransmit, it is highly recommended to have a fast linear algebra library (BLAS) and verify that numpy is linked to it.
+Before installing PLATON, it is highly recommended to have a fast linear algebra library (BLAS) and verify that numpy is linked to it.
 This is because the heart of the radiative transfer code is a matrix multiplication operation conducted through numpy.dot, which in turn calls a BLAS library if it can find